tommeier/git-release/README.md

  - [ ] Write a proper README
  - [ ] Test mode should display processes it would run (--dry-run option)
- - [ ] Optionally force push of tags, otherwise ask for confirmation to send
  - [ ] Change output of script to hide most output (unless dry run activated)
  - [ ] Create Ruby gem branch and release as a gem.
 Use better OPTPARSER to use more human readable variables to pass to - der lying  script
  - [ ] Create Node NPM branch and release as an NPM.